• Home

 So, there’s no immediate tax hit, but your basis in your assets (usually, purchase price and cost of improvements less depreciation) shrinks by the amount of debt cancelled.

-Why basis is important
+Why reduction in basis is important

 Your basis in your assets becomes critical when you sell.

 The biggest asset affected is real estate.
 (Much to many people’s surprise, the tax code no longer provides for a tax free rollover of gain on a principal residence.)
-Your taxable gain is, roughly, the difference between the sales price and your basis in the house.
+Your capital gain is, roughly, the difference between the sales price and your basis in the house.

 After an exclusion of gain if the property is your principal residence, the balance of the gain is taxable.